Cannabis and LGBTQ culture: In the United States

 Political commentators in the United States have compared the rapid changing of public opinion in the 2000s-10s on the issues of LGBTQ rights and access to cannabis.
-Whereas before around late 2012 both subjects were taboo in the mainstream, after that time there has been a growing trend to normalize social acceptance of both LGBTQ people and cannabis use.
-Many media outlets compared the similarities of LGBTQ and cannabis advocacy.
+Whereas before, around late 2012, both subjects were taboo in the mainstream, after that time, there has been a growing trend to normalize social acceptance of both LGBTQ people and cannabis use.
+Many media outlets compared the similarities between LGBTQ and cannabis advocacy.

-In the years leading to changes many reputed authorities incorrectly assessed public support for both LGBTQ and cannabis to be lower than it was.
+In the years leading up to the changes, many reputed authorities incorrectly assessed public support for both LGBTQ and cannabis to be lower than it was.
 Federal laws in the United States were more misaligned than state laws on these subjects.